-He noted that a consumer 4K camcorder is being demonstrated at CES but there are no plans to introduce one yet.
+He noted that a consumer 4K camcorder was demonstrated at CES but there are no plans to introduce one yet.
 Professional Sony 4K cameras are either $20,000 or $30,000 currently.

 And while Sony will provide 4K programming via server later this year, when asked if the Blu-ray format might be suitable for 4K, Molyneux said, “That is a decision for the Blu-ray group to decide.”

 This TWICE webinar, hosted by senior editor Alan Wolf, will take a look at what may be the hottest CE products at retail that will be sold during the all-important fourth quarter.
 Top technologies, market strategies and industry trends will be discussed with industry analysts and executives.